Penang Hill: Accessibility

 The most convenient way up to Penang Hill is by means of the Penang Hill Railway, a funicular railway from Air Itam to the top of Flagstaff Hill.
 The 2007 m journey used to take about half an hour and the train may stop at intermediate stations upon request.
 However, upgrades to the system now allows non-stop rides to the top in five to ten minutes.

-For Malaysians, the fare for a return (round-trip) ticket is RM12 per adult and RM6 per child aged between three and 12.
-For foreign tourists, the return fare would be RM30 for adults and RM15 for children aged seven to 12.
-Senior citizens and students will enjoy cheaper fares at RM6 per person.
-The ride continues to remain free of charge for disabled persons holding the OKU (Malay acronym for Orang Kurang Upaya) card.
-Penang Hill residents, licensed traders and hawkers and workers can purchase a monthly season pass at RM28.
-The blue, air-conditioned Swiss-made coaches, capable of ferrying up to 100 passengers at one go, run from 6:30am to 11pm daily.
-The ticketing counter opens at 6:30am and will be closed at 10:30pm daily.
+As a means of reducing congestion and decreasing reliance on the railway, a cable car system linking the peak with the Penang Botanic Gardens is being built as of 2024.
+The system is expected to be completed by 2026.

 Alternatively, there is a 5.1 km tarred road known popularly as the "jeep track".
 It is open only to the vehicles of hill residents.
 The "jeep track" is also used by off-road motorcycle enthusiasts to traverse up the steep terrain.
 It is a popular hiking route.
 It begins at the quarry at the entrance of the Penang Botanic Gardens and it takes a two- or three-hour leisurely hike to reach the top.
 Some of the more famous pit stops at the mountain are 52 and 84.
 At these pit stops, a view of the island is visible to hikers, who are able to get some water and tea prepared by locals stationed on the hill.
 Eighty Four is the last pit stop before the top of Penang Hill—approximately forty-five more minutes from 84.

 Jalan Sultan Yahya Petra, more commonly known as Summit Road, leads from the top station to the western part of the hill right towards Western Hill and Tiger Hill.

 The eastern face of Penang Hill is well served by a series of roads and paths, for example, Moniot Road, Viaduct Road, and Tunnel Road.
 Moniot Road is named after a Frenchman, Michael Jules Moniot who surveyed it between 1846 and 1855.
 Moniot Road has been declared a Heritage Trail in 1995 by the Governor of Penang.

-A system of bridle paths forms a picturesque labyrinth of walks connecting the different bungalows.
-Indian penal servitude prisoners shipped from Bencoolen, Sumatra to Penang during the second half of the 19th century built these by-paths.
+A system of bridle paths forms walks connecting the different bungalows.
+Indian penal servitude prisoners shipped from Bencoolen, Sumatra, to Penang during the second half of the 19th century built these by-paths.